samart/domain-state-event-logging/README.md

 **DSEL might be your answer.** This pattern has been battle-tested in multiple mission-critical production systems serving thousands of users globally, with proven implementations on both MongoDB and DynamoDB.

-## Key Innovation
+## Key Approach

 Instead of storing event deltas (traditional Event Sourcing) or maintaining separate projections (CQRS), DSEL stores **complete domain object state snapshots within event envelopes**.

+A key aspect of this approach is wrapping domain objects in **action-based events** (like `ArtifactAppliedEvent`, `DeploymentValidatedEvent`).
+This provides:
+- **Clear causality**: The event name tells you what caused this state
+- **Workflow visibility**: Event sequences tell the workflow story
+- **Last-actor tracking**: Query the latest event to see what last acted on the domain

 This trades storage cost for operational simplicity—a worthwhile tradeoff in 2025 when storage is cheap but engineer time is expensive.

 ## What You'll Learn